 Correctional officers oversee those who have been arrested and are awaiting trial or who have been sentenced to serve time in jail or prison.
 Bailiffs are law enforcement officers who maintain safety and order in courtrooms.Work Environment

 Working in a correctional institution can be stressful and dangerous.
 Correctional officers and jailers have one of the highest rates of injuries and illnesses of all occupations, often resulting from confrontations with inmates.
 Officers work in shifts that cover all hours of the day and night, including weekends and holidays.
 Bailiffs’ hours are determined by when court is in session.How to Become a Correctional Officer or Bailiff

 Correctional officers go through a training academy and then are assigned to a facility for on-the-job training.
 Although qualifications vary by state and agency, all agencies require a high school diploma and have an age requirement.
 Some federal agencies also require some college education or related work experience.Pay

 The median annual wage for bailiffs was $48,000 in May 2020.

-The median annual wage for correctional officers and jailers was $45,180 in May 2019.
+The median annual wage for correctional officers and jailers was $47,410 in May 2020.Job Outlook

 Learn more about correctional officers and bailiffs by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.